 Talent placing the rat on the heating mat in the cage.
 TXT: Administer buprenorphine subcutaneously every 8 h

-After 16 hours of hemorrhagic shock induction, draw a blood drop from the end of the tail to measure respiration rate, behavior, temperature, and blood lactate [1].
+After 16 hours of hemorrhagic shock induction, draw a blood drop from the end of the tail to measure blood lactate [1].

 Talent removing blood drops from the tail of the rat.